Find Affordable College Courses

 New London, CT

-Mitchell College came in at #8 in this year’s edition of the Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in Connecticut ranking.
+Mitchell College did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a bachelor’s degree.
+It came in at #8 on the list.
 Located in the city of New London, Mitchell College is a private not-for-profit school with a small student population.

 Women make up 44% of the criminal justice majors at the school.